maghilnan/Getting-and-Cleaning-Data/README.md

 ## Course Project: Getting and Cleaning Data

-This repository contains code written to satisfy the requirements for the peer graded assignment for the course [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning/)
+This repository contains code written to fulfil the requirements for the peer graded assignment for the course [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning/)

 ### Content of the repository: